openrelayxyz/cardinal-flume/README.md

 Throughout cardinal-flume there is logic which routes requests to the appropriate instance according to what data is requred to serve them.
 The location of the heavy instance is provided in the heavyserver field of the config.

 If no heavyserver address is provided in the config then cardinal-flume will default to heavy behavior and all archive data will be required to serve all potential requests.

+The idea is to deploy light servers on an as needed basis to handle the majority of requests and take pressure off of the heavy servers.
+The light servers are meant to begin syncing from current the moment they are turned on and continue syncing until they are not longer neccesary and can be discarded.

-A version of this more complete implemnetation of the config could look like this:
+A version of this more complete implementation of the config could look like this:

 ```yml
 networkName: mainnet